SS Selma (1919): Construction and career

-A. Pat Daniels (1917-2011), a Texas journalist, historian, and author, purchased the ship in 1990 from Novie Brown (Hargett) after discovering that she had been privately owned since 6 days after being scuttled.
-Through Daniels' efforts, the SS Selma was listed on the National Register of Historic Places, was recognized with an Official Texas Historical Commission Marker located on nearby Pelican Island, and was named both a Texas State Archeological Landmark and the official flagship of the Texas Army.
-Daniels and his friend Jim Saye held an annual party for the Selma for over 25 years on Galveston Island attended by hundreds of people.
-After Daniels' death in 2011, ownership was transferred to his friend William R. Cox, who had helped Daniels incorporate the ship as protection from a potential liability lawsuit.
-After William Cox passed in 2015, ownership of the Selma passed to his son, Ken Cox.
+A. Pat Daniels, a Texas journalist, historian, and author, purchased the ship in 1992 from Novie Brown (Hargett) after discovering that she was privately owned.
+Through his efforts, the SS Selma was designated a Texas State Archeological Landmark in 1993, was listed on the National Register of Historic Places in 1994, was recognized with a Texas Historical Commission marker located on nearby Pelican Island, and was named the official flagship of the Texas Army.
+After Daniels died in 2011, control of the corporation was transferred to his friends William and Edna Cox, who had helped Daniels incorporate the ship as protection from a potential liability lawsuit.
+On their passing, control of the company went to their son, Ken Cox.